 While adjusting the Q factor of most equalizers, the gain remains constant.

-The problem with this behaviour is that the loudness of the equalized sound varies when adjusting the Q-factor, and thus what you hear is not only the result of the Q-factor adjustment, but also the loudness variation.
+The problem with this behavior is that the loudness of the equalized sound varies when adjusting the Q-factor.
+As a result, what you hear is not only the Q-factor adjustment, but also an unwanted loudness variation.

 Constant Q

-With AirEQ, the gain is automatically adjusted in concert with the Q-factor.
+With AirEQ, the gain is automatically adjusted along with the Q-factor.

 The steeper the Q-factor, the more the gain is increased.
-The audible effect of this is that when you sweep the Q-factor, you hear very few variations in loudness, and thus you can truly hear the effect of the Q-factor adjustment.
+The audible effect is that when you sweep the Q-factor, you hear very few variations in loudness, allowing you to truly hear the effect of the Q-factor adjustment.

 Why is this important?

-We feel that when you adjust a parameter, it must be coherent with what you hear, and not with "how many dBs the filter adds to the center frequency.”
+We believe that when you adjust a parameter, it should match what you hear — not just "how many dBs the filter adds to the center frequency."

-When tuning the Q-factor, it is better to hear the real effect of the Q-factor, not the effect of the Q-factor plus the loudness variation it produces.
-You also don't have to change the gain each time you adjust the Q-factor knob.
+When tuning the Q-factor, it is better to hear the real effect of the Q adjustment, not the loudness variation it typically causes.
+You also don't have to change the gain every time you adjust the Q-factor knob.

-For example, if you take a 1kHz bell boost, and set the gain to +3dB and that you sweep the Q-factor, you will hear that for narrow values, the boost can not be easily heard.
-In many cases, you have to raise the gain for a narrow Q (to add impact to a kick drum, remove voice strong resonances or extra sibilance, add pitch to toms or snare, etc..), and to lower the gain for wide a Q (to gently change the character of an instrument or a song, for many mastering purposes, etc.).
+For example, if you apply a 1kHz bell boost set to +3dB and sweep the Q-factor, you will notice that narrow Q values may not make the boost easily heard.
+In many cases, you have to raise the gain for narrow Q (to add impact to a kick drum, remove strong vocal resonances or sibilance, add pitch to toms or snare, etc.), and lower the gain for wide Q (to gently adjust the character of an instrument or song, useful in mastering).

-There a dilemma here: generally speaking, you need more (real absolute gain) precision and lower gains for wide Q-factors; less (real absolute) gain precision and higher gains for narrow Q-factors.
+There is a natural trade-off: you generally need more (real absolute) gain precision and lower gains for wide Q-factors, and less (real absolute) gain precision with higher gains for narrow Q-factors.

-You have to familiarize yourself with this kind of behaviour before taking all the advantages from it.
+You may need to familiarize yourself with this behavior to fully take advantage of it.

-We can consider that the gain display in AirEQ shows the musical units of the gain, i.e. the perceived loudness that you add to the sound, rather than mathematical units.
+In AirEQ, we can consider that the gain display reflects the musical units of gain — the perceived loudness added — rather than just mathematical dB units.

 Comments